History of Psychology

 emission tomography (PET), researchers can gain an understanding of which areas of the brain

-possible remedies that focus on those particular sections in the brain linked to signs of
+are impacted by these disorders, with potential disparities between individuals, as well as explore possible remedies that focus on those particular sections in the brain linked to signs of

 psychological illness.
 This sort of analysis may bring about augmented treatments for mental